-The Early Twentieth-Century British Novel
+The Early Twentieth-Century British Novel 3 credits.
+3 hours lecture

 This course critically examines a selection of the best British novels of the first half of the twentieth century.
 It is a period in which traditional and historical conceptions of the form, content, and purpose of the novel underwent an intense and radical reexamination.
 This course introduces students to both the experimental and the more traditional works of the period, and will consider the work of Joyce, Lawrence, Woolf, and others.
 Prerequisite: 6 credits of junior English